PCRE2Project/pcre2/doc/html/README.txt

 by the program dftables (compiled from dftables.c), which uses the ANSI C character handling functions such as isalnum(), isalpha(), isupper(), islower(), etc. to build the table sources.
-This means that the default C locale which is set for your system will control the contents of these default tables.
+This means that the default C locale that is set for your system will control the contents of these default tables.
 You can change the default tables by editing pcre2_chartables.c and then re-building PCRE2.
 If you do this, you should take care to ensure that the file does not get automatically re-generated.
 The best way to do this is to